simon-techkid/SpotifyGPX/README.md

  2. It matches up the songs with the locations: It looks at the timestamps in both files to figure out which songs you were listening to at each point along your journey.
  3. It creates a new GPX file: Each point in the GPX represents a song you listened to, and it's placed on the map at the location where you were when you listened to it.

-Cool things you can do with this:
+Cool things you can do after you return from your journey:
- - Visualize your musical journeys: You can use mapping tools ([kepler.gl](https://github.com/keplergl/kepler.gl) or [Google MyMaps](https://www.google.com/mymaps) to name a few) to see your route and the songs you listened to along the way, creating a visual memory of your trip.
+ - Visualize your musical journeys: You can use mapping tools to see your route and the songs you listened to along the way, creating a visual memory of your trip.
  - Share your musical adventures: You can share the GPX file (or Google MyMaps link) with friends or family so they can experience your trip through your music choices.
  - Create playlists based on your travels: You can export a playlist of the songs you listened to during a particular journey, making it easy to relive those memories.